ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 between two different Protocol Stacks, both MUST use the same security protocols and options.

-Clients need to ensure that security APIs are used appropriately.
-In cases where clients use an interface to provide sensitive keying material, e.g., access to private keys or copies of pre-shared keys (PSKs), key use needs to be validated.
-For example, clients ought not to use PSK material created for the Encapsulating Security Protocol (ESP, part of IPsec) {{?RFC4303}} with QUIC, and clients ought not to use private keys intended for server authentication as a keys for client authentication.
+Applications need to ensure that they use security API appropriately.
+In cases where applications use an interface to provide sensitive keying material, e.g., access to private keys or copies of pre-shared keys (PSKs), key use needs to be validated.
+For example, applications ought not to use PSK material created for the Encapsulating Security Protocol (ESP, part of IPsec) {{?RFC4303}} with QUIC, and applications ought not to use private keys intended for server authentication as a keys for client authentication.

 Moreover, Transport Services systems MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
-For example, if a client requests TLS, but the desired version of TLS is not available, its connection will fail.
-Clients are thus responsible for implementing security protocol fallback or version fallback by creating multiple Transport Services Connections, if so desired.
+For example, if an application requests TLS, but the desired version of TLS is not available, its connection will fail.
+Applications are thus responsible for implementing security protocol fallback or version fallback by creating multiple Transport Services Connections, if so desired.

 # Acknowledgements